Project-Rewrite-Team/PR-BlockDataGenerator/readme.md

+# THIS PROJECT IS UNDERGOING A MAJOR REWRITE
+I'm currently rewriting everything about this tool, so be ready for a major change that will render current this version obselete.
+More information will be posted soon.

 # Auto Generator For Block Information
 This project was created to make developing our mod easier, and I see no reason to not release it to the public!
 It's really simple to use, but let me go over the basics: